Our 3.49% 6-Mo Fixed is the lowest mortgage rate available in Canada.

 Fixed rates have come down to help improve home-buying power through the federal mortgage stress test — which requires you to prove you can handle payments if rates are a minimum of 5.25% or your contract rate plus 2.0%.

-Variable rates, despite 1.25% in prime rate drops since June 2024, haven't come down enough to outdo your stress test with a fixed rate.
+Despite 1.25% in prime rate drops since June 2024, variables haven't come down enough to outdo your stress test with most fixed rates.

 Time to choose a variable rate?